leportella/wiki-analysis/README.md

 The project was started by making some exploratory analysis on the datasets described on the section [Dataset](#dataset).
 All insights can be seen on the [Insights](#insights) section.

 The first idea was to construct a simpler model, that would check the probability of a user edit again after the first edit was reverted.
 This is a simpler model because it would have only 1 record for each user, considering its first revert only.
-These models results can be seen on the section [Predicting if user will edit again after first revert](#first-revert-model).
+This approach will be called `First revert scenario` and these models results can be seen on the section [Predicting if user will edit again after first revert](#first-revert-model).

 After a good model was achieved considering just the first revert, a model was built considering the probability of the user edit again after **any** revert.
 In this case, the dataset was much bigger, since one user could have multiple edits reverted.
 To make this dataset smaller for optimization purpose, a sample of 500,000 reverted edits were considered.
-These models results can be seen on the section [Predicting if user will edit again after any revert](#any-revert-model).
+This approach will be called `Any revert scenario` and these models results can be seen on the section [Predicting if user will edit again after any revert](#any-revert-model).

 All feature engineering used by both models are described in the section [Feature Engineering](#engineering).